Alberic II of Spoleto: Early life

 Alberic II of Spoleto was born on the Aventine Hill to Marozia and Alberic I of Spoleto.
 He was a member of the House of Theophylact, which ruled over Rome for four generations.
 Marozia was the daughter of Theophylact I, Count of Tusculum and Alberic I was an ally of Theophylact.
 Alberic I died in the 920s and Marozia married Guy, Margrave of Tuscany.
-She assumed control of Rome after a power struggle with Pope John X and his brother Peter, who she murdered.
+She assumed control of Rome after a power struggle with Pope John X and his brother Peter; Peter was murdered by Marozia.
 Marozia favoured Alberic's brother Pope John XI more than him.

 Guy died in 929, and Marozia married Hugh of Italy in 932.
 Alberic, now a teenager, opposed this marriage.
-Liutprand of Cremona claims that Hugh and Alberic had a falling out due to a perceived insult as while pouring water on Hugh's hands during a wedding banquet Alberic spilt some of the water and that led to Hugh slapping Alberic in public.
+Liutprand of Cremona claims that Hugh and Alberic had a falling out due to a perceived insult because during a wedding banquet's ritual of pouring water on Hugh's hands, Alberic split some of the water and that led to Hugh slapping Alberic in public.
 However, Benedict of Soracte claimed that Alberic discovered a plot by Hugh to have him blinded.
 Alberic raised a mob and was able to drive Hugh out of Rome.
-Alberic imprisoned Marozia, who died some time before 945.
+Moreover, he imprisoned Marozia, who died some time before 945.